 Without further ado,

 6. Nepal wins Div.
 5; The Beginning

-Cricket in Nepal was just a miniature Sports before this iconic moment.
+Cricket in Nepal was just a miniature Sport before this iconic moment.
 I feel this is the moment that ignited the spark in Nepal about Cricket.
-I still remember final league game against the USA in TU Cricket Ground.
+I still remember the final league game against the USA at TU Cricket Ground.
 Nepal was not only heading towards a barrel of huge defeat but also a position in the top two was slipping away.
 Then Nepal was rescued by ……….
 A game-changing spell ??
 Heroic batting??
 No… No …… far from it.
 By the fans!
 Yeah!!!!
 Weird!
 By cheering the team, you might ask, I’ve to say you’re utterly incorrect, mate.
 So what really happened?

 Fans decided to take matters into their own hands and started throwing stones and bottles towards the ground in rage.
 It goes down as one of my least proud moments as a Nepal fan.
 But turns out, there was a twist in the tale.
 Due to the protest, the play was halted for 45-minutes.
-On resuming, the target was revised and the USA won by D/L method; meaning Nepal finished league stage with the slightly superior net run rate (1.351) then Singapore (1.347).
+On resuming, the target was revised and the USA won by the D/L method; meaning Nepal finished the league stage with a slightly superior net run rate (1.351) than Singapore (1.347).
 Hence, giving the home side a fortuitous entry into the Final and more importantly into Division Four.